 If that statement does not make you at least scratch your head, then I would suggest that you need a little dosage of doubt to balance against such a statement of unwavering faith.
 At the next point in his speech (15:05-18:02), Glenn Beck related part of the story of the death of Joseph Smith, complete with a valuable relic in hand, Joseph Smith’s pocket watch.
 Beck told the crowd that days before Joseph Smith was “martyred” that he wrote to his followers to “put down your guns, no matter what happens, and trust in the Lord.”
 This is an interesting anecdote.
 If someone could find a credible source for this, I would like to know.
 But for Beck, this incident is truly inspiring, and it helps to sustain his faith.

 The problem is that Mr. Beck neglects to tell the rest of the story.
-According to official Mormon history records, someone smuggled a gun into the Carthage jail where Joseph Smith killed two men before being himself killed.
+According to official Mormon history records, someone smuggled a gun into the Carthage jail where Joseph Smith shot and killed two men before being himself killed.
 How does this story square with Joseph Smith being a “martyr” for the faith, and promoting non-violence?

 Many evangelical Christians would agree that a lot of what Glenn Beck says in his address is commendable.
 Furthermore, as I have argued here before on Veracity, Mormonism is indeed undergoing massive change.
 But I am not sure exactly where Glenn Beck is in the middle of this seismic shift within the LDS movement.
 What I do know is that just because someone claims to have faith in God does not mean we should uncritically accept everything being said without considering the evidence.
 We need to go back to the plumb line of God’s Word in the Bible (Detailed evidence on Mormonism, both biblical and historical, can be readily found towards the end of my previous blog post on this topic).
 In your evaluation of the evidence, what do you think?
 Is Glenn Beck on solid ground, or is he confused?